How can we harness the power of the rising generation

 DESIRED CAPABILITIES IN THE RISING GENERATION

 Legacy families have already created a thriving business and extensive wealth.
-Their expectations for their children are similarly broad and, from their accounts, we generated a set of desired capabilities (“Cs”) that they strive to cultivate in the rising generation:
+Their expectations for their children are similarly broad and, from their accounts, the Wise Counsel Research3 generated a set of desired capabilities (“Cs”) that they strive to cultivate in the rising generation:

 Character: ethical sensitivity